AÏXA Sand Castles

 December 31, 2000

 '' My most beautiful discoveries, I have often made them while reading.
-I remember that every Christmas a book was waiting for us, my brother and I, at the foot of the tree.
+I remember that every Christmas a book was waiting for us, my brother and I, under the tree.
 Here are some youth suggestions to maintain this happy tradition ...

 '' Revue 7 Jours '', December 14, 2007 by Anne Bourgoin (**** 1/2 (between very good **** and a must! *****).

-AÏXA Sand Castle "Aïxa was well in his country ...
+AÏXA Sand Castles "Aïxa was well in her country ...
 In this tale, 8-year-old Coralie discovered words and pretty pastel-hued images that plunged her into a different reality than hers. sometimes difficult reality that can force us to leave what we love for an unknown world but, nevertheless, carrying hopes.

 Coralie Gauthier and Élise Rivets.